af/backprop/README.md

 console.log(mymodel.get('name'));   // prints 'Bob'
 ```

-with Backprop you can write this instead (and it will have the same effect):
+with Backprop you can write this instead (and it will have the same effect, provided you have set up a `name` property):

 ```js
 mymodel.name = 'Fred';